 What about fats and oils?

 Fats and oils are no longer technically their own food group.
-In your diet you will automatically likely consume the fat you need to stay healthy (there is such a thing as healthy fat!).
+In your diet you will automatically likely consume the fat you need to stay healthy (there is such a thing as healthy fat!
+Check out the ketogenic diet).
 As long as you balance out healthy fats with the fat that naturally occurs in animal products (protein and dairy) you will be just fine.